-A dermatologist is a medical doctor with extensive training, experience and dedication for keeping skin, hair and nails healthy throughout your lifetime.
+A dermatologist is a medical doctor with extensive training and experience to keep skin, hair, and nails healthy throughout your lifetime.

 Your dermatologist is uniquely trained to look at your skin with his or her eyes and other tools.
 Dermatologists can spot possible problems and diagnose medical conditions ranging from minor to life-threatening.
 Once a diagnosis is made, effective treatment can often be provided safely and conveniently in your dermatologist's office.